ckwden/denck-jira/README.md

 - List Jira boards
 - Create Confluence pages
 - Query OpenAI models
-- Search Confluence content with the `search` tool
+- Search Confluence content with the `search` tool using a query string
 - Fetch full pages with the `fetch` tool

 ## Setup